> > Custody

 There are two aspects to custody.

-First, there is legal custody.
 This can be ‘sole custody’ or just ‘custody’ or ‘joint custody’.
 If one party has custody then that party makes the major decisions for the child.
 If the parties have joint custody then they make the major decisions together.

 Note the word ‘major’.
 If the child is with a parent on the weekend then that parent makes the daily decisions associated with the child e.g. where to go, what to do etc. It is only major decisions on health, religion and educational issues that are made together.